-The deeply spiritual, highly subjective meaning of om has made it a popular print on clothing, yoga mats, coffee mugs, and other small treasures—and a frequent choice as tattoo art.
+The deeply spiritual, complexly beautiful meaning of Om has made it a popular print on clothing, yoga mats, coffee mugs, and other small treasures—and a frequent choice for tattoo art.
 But it's important to know that this symbol is more than just something zealous yogis use as an indication of their interest in yoga.
-It can carry significant, beautiful meaning as a tattoo.
-You do not have to be of a particular religion or faith to wear it, but you should absolutely appreciate its importance.
-Anyone who understands the value of spirituality and the notion of om's oneness with the universe would likely enjoy this as body art.
+It can carry a significant, rich meaning as a tattoo.
+You do not have to be of a particular religion or faith to wear it, but you should absolutely appreciate its importance and connect with its value of spirituality and the notion of oneness with the universe before opting to select this Sanskrit symbol for your body art.

-Deciding on tattoo placement is a fundamental step in getting body art, regardless of the design.
-If you choose to get an om tattoo, you'll likely want to place the symbol where you can see it easily, especially if you would like to meditate or otherwise devote time daily to it as an affirmation.
+Deciding on tattoo placement is a fundamental step in getting any body art, regardless of the design.
+If you choose to get an Om tattoo, you'll likely want to place the symbol where you can see it easily, especially if you would like to meditate or otherwise devote time daily to it as an affirmation.
 However, it's very important to note that the Om symbol should not be placed below the waistline, especially on the ankle or foot, as this may be a sign of disrespect and an example of cultural appropriation.
 The Om symbol may be combined with other Sanskrit symbols like the Tree of Life, but it is important to make sure you understand the meaning of any symbol you plan to use before getting it inked on your body.

-If you've decided you love the significance and artfulness of this ancient Sanskrit symbol but aren't sure you're ready to commit to the permanence of a conventional tattoo, you can wear the om in other ways.
-Many people consider temporary or henna om tattoos, at least at first.
-This can be a good choice idea for ceremonies such as weddings and rites of passage; gatherings such as spiritual conventions and conferences; and practices such as yoga and meditation.
+If you've decided you love the significance and artfulness of this ancient Sanskrit symbol but aren't sure you're ready to commit to the permanence of a conventional tattoo, you can wear the Om symbol in other ways.
+Many people consider temporary or henna Om tattoos, at least at first.
+This can be a good option for ceremonies such as weddings and rites of passage, gatherings such as spiritual conventions and conferences, and practices such as yoga and meditation.
 You can also find plenty of shirts and sweatshirts that sport the Om symbol, and jewelry options ranging from bracelets to necklaces to earrings.

 Sanskrit tattoos, in general, are interesting and meaningful—one of the many reasons people often opt for them.
 However, their nature and history demands that you understand their meanings and be authentic to yourself in choosing them.
-In this sense, your tattoo can move and inspire you as all good art does.
-Consider, too, that you'll likely be explaining the meaning of om for the rest of your life to others who see your tattoo.
-But if you're getting an om tattoo, you're likely okay with that.
+In this sense, your tattoo can inspire you as all good art does.
+Consider, too, that you'll likely be explaining the meaning of Om for the rest of your life to others who see your tattoo.
+But if you're getting an Om tattoo, you're likely okay with that.